MI-DEV01/mid-dev01.github.io/_posts/2014-07-23-why-jekyll.md

 featured: true
 ---

-Well, I guess it's quite obvious that I really enjoy working with Jekyll — with good reasons — so let me just briefly suggest some of the benefits of using a static site generator in favor of a heavy dynamic, database driven content management system.
+test antoine Well, I guess it's quite obvious that I really enjoy working with Jekyll — with good reasons — so let me just briefly suggest some of the benefits of using a static site generator in favor of a heavy dynamic, database driven content management system.

 - **Speed**: Static HTML pages are small, lightweight and perform blazingly fast.
 You’ll notice the difference.